Bojong Gede railway station

 Bojong Gede Station (BJD) is a railway station located in Bojong Gede, Bojong Gede, Bogor Regency, West Java that was opened in 1873.
 The station is located at an altitude of +140 meters above sea level.
 This station serves as a KRL Commuterline train stop serving the Jabodetabek area.

 On 19 April 2022, the Ministry of Transportation carry out the physical work of the skybridge construction project after signing the work contract for the construction of the overpass that connects this station with the Bojong Gede type C bus terminal which is located 400 meters northwest of this station.

 Station layout

 This station has two railway tracks.
-In 2015, the station platform was extended to accomodate 12 carriages of a single KRL train series.
+In 2015, the station platform was extended to accommodate 12 carriages of a single KRL train series.